RikkeSimone/Kiwi-Roadies/README.md

 ### MVP

-* Pre-draw 3 kiwi destinations on a map
+- [x] Pre-draw 3 kiwi destinations on a map
-* Build a form that generates your road trip based on your start location, end location, number of days
+- [x] Build a form that generates your road trip based on your start location, end location, number of days
-* API's for the New Zealand base map - flying cameras, DOC
+- [x] API's for the New Zealand base map - flying cameras, DOC
-* App animates a name and travel journey across the client side
+- [x] App animates a name and travel journey across the client side

 ### Stretch Goals

--[x] Map icons of bike trails, camp sites,national parks, beaches, and huts.
-This will show based on zoom focus -[] Send/share your trip with others - screen shot, PDF, email, Export it -[x] Directions on the map
+- [x] Map icons of bike trails, camp sites,national parks, beaches, and huts.
+This will show based on zoom focus
+- [ ] Send/share your trip with others - screen shot, PDF, email, Export it
+- [x] Directions on the map
--[] Scrolling on the map triggers location change, with that has associated information such as links -[] Tag pictures of your trip to sites
+- [ ] Scrolling on the map triggers location change, with that has associated information such as links
+- [ ] Tag pictures of your trip to sites
--[] Home by a certain date/time (this factors into your roadie as a whole) -[] Sign-in & Authorisation
+- [ ] Home by a certain date/time (this factors into your roadie as a whole)
+- [ ] Sign-in & Authorisation
--[] Radio Jingle
+- [ ] Radio Jingle
--[] Trains
+- [ ] Trains

 ## Made with ❤️ by